grantwinney/blog/content/posts/a-look-at-the-many-ways-apis-can-authorize-access/index.md

 The [NASA API](https://grantwinney.com/what-is-nasa-api/) lets you use a generic "demo" key with a rate limit of 50 requests per day _(enough to try it out),_ but if you request an API key _(an easy process)_ the rate limit increases to 1000 requests _per hour_.
 From what I've observed, rate limits tend to usually be greater (when they're specified at all) for APIs where some sort of authentication is required.

-The [Planet OS API](https://grantwinney.com/what-is-the-planet-os-api/) and [Internet Game Database API](https://grantwinney.com/what-is-internet-game-database-api/) both have API keys and clearly defined rate limits, with the former providing [100 calls per day](http://docs.planetos.com/#limits) up to 5 GB of data per month, and the latter providing a [free tier](https://api.igdb.com/pricing) with 3000 requests per month.
+The [Internet Game Database API](https://grantwinney.com/what-is-internet-game-database-api/) has API keys and clearly defined rate limits, providing a [free tier](https://api.igdb.com/pricing) with 3000 requests per month.
 The [NOAA API](https://grantwinney.com/what-is-noaa-api/) emails you a token upon request, and once you have it, the rate limits are high for a personal account - 5/second and 10,000/day.

 The [OpenWeatherMap API](https://grantwinney.com/what-is-openweathermap-api/), unlike some others I looked at, provides a very nice interface for deleting keys and creating new ones as needed, with the push of a single button.
 Since it's conceivable a user's key could be exposed by accident, or shared with a malicious application, giving them a way to reset it is a very good practice.